RTC/IL Fall 2019 Newsletter

 - TRPIL of Washington, Pennsylvania

-This November, RTC/IL alumna Alice Zhang received the Anne Rudigier award in recognition of her commitment, leadership, and potential.
-The award is presented by the Association of University Centers on Disabilities on behalf of the Rudigier family in loving memory of their daughter and the values she held in her life and work: a committment, energy, love of life, and respect for all people that can be shared and persevere through others.
+This November, RTC/IL alumna Alice Zhang received the Anne Rudigier Award in recognition of her commitment, leadership, and potential.
+The award is presented by the Association of University Centers on Disabilities on behalf of the Rudigier family in loving memory of their daughter and the values she held in her life and work: a commitment, energy, love of life, and respect for all people that can be shared and persevere through others.

 Dr. Zhang is a postdoctoral fellow at Kansas Leadership Education in Neurodevelopmental and Related Disabilities (LEND).
 She recently completed her doctoral degree in Applied Behavioral Science at the University of Kansas, where she was actively involved with the RTC/IL.
 She brings both a global perspective, having studied in China, and a lived experience, as a person with a disability, to her work.

 Dr. Zhang encouraged university recognition of disability as diversity by nominating Kansas LEND for the Executive Vice Chancellor's Diversity and Inclusion Award, which Kansas LEND received in April 2019.
 Her work has informed enhancements to the Kansas LEND curriculum that include more global perspectives on disability as diversity, approaches to cultural responsiveness, and didactic sessions on the provision of ABA in culturally responsive and person-centered ways.